 8. To Venture On To Ecuador – Ipiales

 The last stop before the border to Ecuador is Ipiales.
 Like every border town it is not especially noteworthy, and wasn’t a destination we had on our list.
 However the basilica church ‘Las Lajas Sanctuary‘ is like nothing you will have ever seen before.
-Many travellers miss this wonder of the world due to its locations, however for those lucky ones that do find it, it will be one of the things they always remember about their trip.
+Many travellers miss this wonder of the world due to its location, however for those lucky ones that do find it, it will be one of the things they always remember about their trip.

 More like a European castle than a church, you notice it miles before you reach it down in the valleys below the town (ensure to make the taxi stop for a photo on the way), and when you trek down the road to reach it your eyes will be fixed upon nothing else.
 An absolutely stunning architectural triumph, there are so many points to stand to absorb its beauty – it Stands on a stone slab in the middle of the Guáitara river canyon – and is just magical from every angle whether that be above or below.